 Each fader can control two independent audio signal paths, named A and B. The A and B buttons are used to select either of the channel paths.
-Selecting a path will "call" it to the Assign Panels, such that any changes made to the Assign Panels will affect the selected path only.
+Selecting a path will "call" it to the Assign Panels and the button will light up.
+Any changes made to the Assign Panels will affect the selected path only.
 When switching between the two paths, the indicative displays and fader position will change to match the settings of each path.